davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

   - **Method Name:** The name of this method is `printMyName`
   - **Parameter List:** The pair of parentheses `()` immediately following the method's name are used to enclose any inputs that may be accepted for this method.
 In this case, our method does _not_ accept any input data because the parameter list is empty.
   - **Body:** Following the parameter list, we now see a pair of curly braces `{` and `}` on different lines.
 The instructions of the `printMyName` algorithm goes in between these braces, as such, the algorithm is called the method's _body_.
 Each instruction should be placed on a separate line.
+  - **Line Comment:** I put a _comment_ inside the body.
+In Java, anything that follows the `//` pattern is ignored.
+That makes it easy for programmers to make notes about their code!
+Clear and effective commenting is imperative in programming, and will be emphasized in this course.
+I've used a line comment here to direct your attention to where you need to write your code.
+You can remove my comment.

 - Most of the code you'll be writing in this class will be inside method bodies, so let's test out our very first Java instruction: printing something to the screen.
-The syntax of the print instruction is:
+The syntax to print a something to the screen is:

   ```java
   System.out.println(stringYouWantPrinted);